 Gather the following items:

-You’ll also need newspaper cut into one-and-a-half-inch strips, and fine crepe paper cut into two-inch and one-and-a-half inch strips
+You’ll also need newspaper cut into one-and-a-half-inch strips and fine crepe paper cut into two-inch and one-and-a-half-inch strips.

 Use paper mâché to create the piñata core.
 Blow up the balloon and tie it with a knot.
 Remove the rubber band off the other side and put tape over the overhanging part.
-Make the paper mâché by combining one part water to one part flour.
+Make the paper mâché by combining one part water with one part flour.
 Three cups of water and three cups of flour should be enough for this project.

 The paper mâché paste should be thick because it needs to bind the newspaper strips.
 Soak the newspaper in the glue and take off the extra paste before you put the pieces on the balloon.

 Tie the twine to the end of the balloon, and add most of the newspaper strips while the balloon is hanging from the ceiling.
 Overlap the pieces as you add them.
-Let the first layer dry before adding a second and thirds layer of newspaper.
+Let the first layer dry before adding a second and third layer of newspaper.
 Let the strips dry entirely overnight before going on to the next step.

 Create cones (the points on the star) to connect to the piñata while the centerpiece is drying.
 You can order them pre-made or use cone-shaped cardboard to make an open-ended cone.
 Form a cone shape and tape the edges if you decide to make your own “star points.”

 Now poke a hole in the balloon.
-Place a cone over the hole in the deflated balloon and a trace a circle around it.
+Place a cone over the hole in the deflated balloon and trace a circle around it.
 Cut a hole inside the traced circle with scissors, but leave one side intact.
 Reach inside and take out the balloon, and shake out the excess, dried paste.

 Use a utility knife to poke a hole opposite the opening.
 Take the end of a rope and tie it into a double knot and tread it through the hole.
 Now fill the piñata with candy or other treats.
 Close and tape the hole.